 In parallel with analysis and reporting, a dedicated portal was updated with new results to enable the broad public viewing of benchmarking results on RATEL’s web page.
 The portal was also improved with new features.

-The mobile market in Serbia, in terms of number of subscribers, is divided among three mobile network operators (MNO).
-Respective mobile subscribers’ shares are presented in Figure 2.
+The mobile market in Serbia, in terms of number of subscribers, is divided among three mobile network operators (MNO) and one mobile virtual network operator (MVNO).
+Since MVNO Globaltel had around 0,02% mobile market revenue share and around 0,2% of mobile subscribers’ share in 2018, it was not included in the scope of the Benchmark activity.
+Respective mobile subscribers’ shares of three MNOs are presented in Figure 2.
 Figure 3 presents the mobile market share in Serbia in terms of revenues generated by the operators.

 Fig. 2 Mobile subscribers